-As previously mentioned, wide-swath altimetry observations were by obtained sampling the NR in such a way as to mimic wide-swath SSH measurements.
-A 7 km grid resolution was considered to be consistent with the horizontal resolution of the AR configuration.
+As previously mentioned, wide-swath altimetry observations were obtained sampling the NR in order to mimic wide-swath SSH measurements.
+A 7 km grid resolution was considered to be consistent with the horizontal resolution of AR configuration.
 Wide-swath altimetry measurements can be characterized by correlated and uncorrelated errors.
-Several studies have given a detailed description of wide-swath (SWOT-like) altimetry errors (e.g. Esteban Fernandez et al., 2014; Dibarboure and Ubelmann, 2014; Gaultier et al., 2016a; Ubelmann et al., 2015; Ruggiero et al., 2016).
-Aware of the importance of a full characterization of the errors to exploit the information coming from wide-swath altimetry data (Ubelmann et al., 2017), as a first attempt to investigate their contribution to the ocean analyses and forecasts we focus only on the instrumental uncorrelated errors due to the radar interferometer (thermal noise) and on their cross-track variability.
-Figure 2, bottom left panel, shows the standard deviation of the random error obtained considering different radar interferometer configurations and across-swath horizontal resolutions of 1 and 7 km.
+A detailed description of

+- 15 the wide-swath (SWOT-like) altimetry errors is given by several works in the literature (e.g. Esteban Fernandez et al., 2014; Dibarboure and Ubelmann, 2014; Gaultier et al., 2016a; Ubelmann et al., 2015; Ruggiero et al., 2016).
+Aware of the importance of a full characterization of the errors to exploit the information coming from wide-swath altimetry data (Ubelmann et al., 2017), as a first attempt to investigate their contribution to the ocean analyses and forecasts we focus only on the instrumental uncorrellated errors due to radar interferometer (thermal noise) and on their cross-track variability.
+Figure 2, bottom left panel, - 20 shows the standard deviation of the random error obtained considering different radar interferometer configurations and an across swath horizontal resolution of 1 and 7 km.
 In this sense, it is important to notice that the error has marked spatial variability across the swath, reaching the highest values at the edges and the lowest near the inner part of the swath.

-The measurement errors caused by the radar interferometer were defined in collaboration with TAS, contractor of radar altimeters for EO in Europe.
-In this study, the error due to a Ku-band Klystron Dual Receive Antenna (DRA) was considered and a cross-track spatial resolution of 7 km was selected to be consistent with the resolution of the simulated satellite altimetry data.
+The measurement errors of the radar interferometer were defined in collaboration with TAS, contractor of radar altimeters for EO in Europe.
+In this study, the error due to a Ku-band Klystron Dual Receive Antenna (DRA) was considered and a cross-track spatial resolution of 7 km was selected to be consistent with resolution of the simulated satellite altimetry data.